nikcleju/IT_Course/README.md

 ### Grades for Laboratory and Tests

-The Laboratory grades are here: on Faculty's Moodle page.
+The Laboratory grades are posted on the Faculty's Moodle site

-The Test grades are here: on the Faculty's Moodle site.
+The Test grades are posted on the Faculty's Moodle site.

 ### Lectures